yofabronecoforo/C6ENWS/README.md

 To update to a newer release, clone or download the latest release as described above, overwriting any existing items in the destination folder.

 # Conflicts
-ENWS adds the following custom table(s) to the game's SQLite Configuration database:
+ENWS adds the following custom table(s) to the game's Configuration database:
 - ContentFlags

 If your mod uses any similarly-named custom tables, compatibility issues *may* arise.

-ENWS adds custom columns to the following table(s) in the game's SQLite Configuration database:
+ENWS adds custom columns to the following table(s) in the game's Configuration database:
 - MapSizes

-If your mod employs database customizations to any of these tables, compatibility issues *may* arise.
+If your mod employs similar database customizations to any of these tables, compatibility issues *may* arise.

-ENWS replaces the following lua file(s):
+ENWS replaces the following existing Frontend context file(s):
-- AdvancedSetup.lua
+- AdvancedSetup.lua and AdvancedSetup.xml
 - GameSetupLogic.lua
-- HostGame.lua
+- HostGame.lua and HostGame.xml
+- Mods.lua

+ENWS adds the following new Frontend context file(s):
+- NaturalWonderPicker.lua and NaturalWonderPicker.xml

+ENWS replaces the following Ingame script file(s):
 - NaturalWonderGenerator.lua

-In addition, it replaces portions of the internal MultiSelectWindow control, represented by the following file(s):
-- MultiSelectWindow.lua
-- MultiSelectWindow.xml

-If your mod replaces any of these files, compatibility issues **will** arise.
+If your mod replaces any of the abvoe existing files, or adds any similarly-named new ones, compatibility issues **will** arise.